The Only Official Website for ShopLobster | Sustainably Sourced Maine Lobster | Free Shipping On All Products

 Origin of the Lobster Roll

-The lobster roll was invented in Milford, Connecticut in the 1920s.
+While Maine is synonymous with lobster, the lobster roll itself was first served in Milford, Connecticut in the 1920s.

 What is Lobster Roll Bread?